hectorcarrion/FEDD/README.md

 # FEDD
 Code repository for FEDD - Fair, Efficient, and Diverse Diffusion-based Lesion Segmentation and Malignancy Classification, published at MICCAI 2023.
 Arxiv: https://arxiv.org/abs/2307.11654

-## DDI segmentation labels
+## DDI segmentation labels - sDDI
-Our labeled segmentation data can be found on the `ddi_labeles` folder.
+Our sDDI segmentation dataset can be found on the `ddi_labeles` folder.
 This includes pre-split training, validation and testing sets for 5%, 10%, 15% and 20% of DDI (balanced) as well as an additional larger test set of annotations split per skin-tone (unbalanced) as described on the paper.

 The labels are encoded as 2D numpy arrays where the value of each pixel corresponds to the label mask index.
 The value-to-class map is as follows: